 The framework to the Hebron Road sets out the longer- term concepts for the improvement of the Hebron Road as detailed in the general guidelines.
 The framework brings together the main aspects of the guidelines for the street and development.
-These are preliminary in nature and additional survey, planning and design is required prior to the improvements outlined in the being undertaken.
+These graphics are preliminary and indicative in nature and additional survey, planning and design is required prior to the improvements outlined in this framework being undertaken.
 The framework is presented in sections as described in the place concept 3.3.2.

 - 1. Hebron Road / Ring Road (Hebron Gateway); - 2.
-The junction with Pennyfeather Way /O'Loughlin Road; and - 3.
+The junction with Pennyfeather Way - /O'Loughlin Road; and 3.
+Castlecomer Rd/Hebron Rd - 3.
 Castlecomer Rd/Hebron Rd Junction (MacDonagh Junction).